SansBailmare/Musicplayer1/README.md

 # Musicplayer1
-App regarding the static songs to learn the ListView
+Android Application regarding the static songs to learn the ListView